 I have gotten several questions over the years about my thoughts on spacing between children.
 Several people have asked for a post on it…so here it is!
-So the questions is, what is the best spacing for your children?

 In the end, I think it is best to make this a matter of prayer.
 But I also think it is right to gain information on a topic so you are well-informed as you approach the Lord in prayer.
 So, here are my personal thoughts on child spacing.